Mesalazine suppositories for inflammatory bowel disease

 Do not insert the missed suppository.
 Just do the next one as usual.

 What if I give too much?

-If your child is short of breath or wheezing, has swelling of the face, lips or tongue, or a rash, they may be allergic to mesalazine.
-Take them to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to mesalazine suppositories.
+Take your child to hospital or phone for an ambulance straight away.

 Contact your doctor straight away if your child has diarrhoea that gets suddenly worse or contains blood, or sudden or severe stomach pain.

 After inserting a suppository, your child may get pain or cramps in their stomach.
 They may also get itching and discomfort around the anus and rectal area and they may feel that they want to open their bowels frequently.
 If the problem continues for more than a week or gets worse, contact your doctor.

 Your child may get a mild rash or itching when they first start taking mesalazine suppositories.
 You can give your child an antihistamine to help.
 If the problem continues for more than a week or gets worse, contact your doctor.

 There may sometimes be other side effects that are not listed above.
 If you notice anything unusual and are concerned, contact your doctor.
 You can report any suspected side effects to a UK safety scheme at www.mhra.gov.uk/yellowcard

 Can other medicines be given at the same time as mesalazine suppositories?